Rotary International and District 7390 share an interest in protecting our common legacy: the environment.

 Help your local stream

 Local watershed associations offer multiple opportunities to engage in water projects and protect the environment.
 Find your local watershed association here on the Interactive GIS map from the Pennsylvania Organization of Watershed and Rivers (POWR) and see what you can do.
+To learn more about riparian buffer projects and how you can get involved, click here.

 Learn more about water projects you can do in each season here.